frconor-ebook/meditations/_posts/2025-04-01-the-eternal-high-priest.md

 The act of total or partial destruction of the victim on the altar was a symbol and image of the authentic sacrifice which, in the fullness of time, Christ was to offer on Calvary.

-Jesus, being made High Priest forever, offered himself to God as a most pleasing victim of infinite value.
+Jesus, being made High Priest forever, offered Himself to God as a most pleasing victim of infinite value.
 He willed to be at one and the same time "the Priest, the Altar, and the \[Lamb of sacrifice\]" (Roman Missal, *Easter Preface* V).

 On Calvary, Jesus the High Priest made a most acceptable offering of praise and thanksgiving to God: "it was so perfect that none greater can be thought of" (Thomas Aquinas, *Summa Theologiae*, Part III, Question 48).